2 Broke Girls season 2

-The second season of the American television sitcom 2 Broke Girls, premiered on CBS on September 24, 2012, and concluded on May 13, 2013.
+The second season of the American television sitcom 2 Broke Girls premiered on CBS on September 24, 2012, and concluded on May 13, 2013.
 The series was created and executively produced by Michael Patrick King and Whitney Cummings.
 The season focuses on Max Black, a sarcastic below-the-poverty-line waitress, and Caroline Channing, a disgraced New York socialite turned waitress, as they continue their cupcake business venture, opening a store for Max's Homemade Cupcakes.

 Kat Dennings and Beth Behrs portray the two lead characters of the series, Max Black and Caroline Channing.
-The main cast is rounded out by actors Garrett Morris, Jonathan Kite, Matthew Moy and Jennifer Coolidge, who portray Earl, Oleg, Han Lee, and Sophie Kaczynski, respectively.
+The main cast is rounded out by actors Garrett Morris, Jonathan Kite, Matthew Moy, and Jennifer Coolidge, who portray Earl, Oleg, Han Lee, and Sophie Kaczynski, respectively.

 2 Broke Girls' first season aired during the 2012–13 television season on Mondays at 9:00 p.m.
 EST. The season premiere debuted to 10.14 million viewers, almost half the audience of last season's premiere.
 The season averaged 10.63 million viewers.

 Plot

-Early in the second season, Sophie lends the two women $20,000, which is enough for them to start their business.
-However, the business fails, and in the 18th episode, they are forced to give up the lease of their cupcake shop with just enough money to pay off Sophie's loan, resetting the end of episode tally to $1.
-The shop opposite to theirs belonged to Andrew who had his own candy shop named Candy Andy's Sweets and Treats.
-Andy (Ryan Hansen) was Caroline's first major love interest, but they broke up because Caroline's main focus was the cupcake business and Andy "wanted more".
+In this second season, Max and Caroline are continuing to hustle and putting themselves in hilarious situations to keep their dream cupcake business going.
+Caroline soon discovers love with Andy (Ryan Hansen), but she has to choose between him or her future.